atskas/HyperSharp/README.md

 dotnet build
 ```

-> **Developer note:**
+> **Developer Note:**
-> Currently, HyperSharp is an executable project to simplify testing and development.
-It is **not yet a library**, but will be converted into one soon.
+> HyperSharp is under **active development**.
+It’s functional, but not yet a complete library.
 >
+> Currently, it runs as an executable project for easier testing.
+It will be converted into a standalone library soon.
+>
-> Meanwhile, if you want to use its functionality, you can create your own `Main` method and call the necessary functions directly from the code.
+> In the meantime, you can use its features by creating your own `Main` method and calling HyperSharp classes directly.
+>
+>  [See CONTRIBUTING.md](CONTRIBUTING.md) if you’d like to help out!